 Queen Mary Park real estate guide & listings for sale

-Queen Mary Park offers a great variety of green spaces to enjoy, despite its sometimes busy ambience.
-Reaching green spaces is very easy in the neighbourhood since there are a few of them close by for residents to unwind in.
-Quiet spots can be found throughout much of Queen Mary Park.
+Queen Mary Park offers a vast selection of green spaces to enjoy, as well as some areas with a vibrant atmosphere.
+Public green spaces are very easy to access since there are a few of them close by for residents to relax in.
+Lastly, much of Queen Mary Park is quite quiet.